JasonEtco/jasonet.co/posts/remix-first-impressions.md

 ### Authentication

-The [`remix-auth` library](https://github.com/sergiodxa/remix-auth) has popped up as a go-to way to handle authentication in Remix.
+The [`remix-auth` library](https://github.com/sergiodxa/remix-auth) has popped up as the go-to way to handle authentication in Remix.
 Setting it up is easy, it gives all the info necessary and pairs really nicely with Remix's "server-run only `loader`s" behavior.
 My experience with it has overall been pretty good, but I find myself wishing for a more deeply integrated approach - because there's no way to compose loaders, I end up writing the same boilerplate code to either get the authenticated user or ensure that there is one:

 ```ts
 export const loader: LoaderFunction = async ({ request }) => {